paroda/trade/README.md

-# Automated live trading of forex with custom strategy and backtesting
+# Clojure for automated live trading of forex with custom strategy and backtesting

 A tool to help make profit in forex trading.